 You can even use your code components in the visual editor, and even limit editing to require only using those to enforce design systems and standards.

-We have also created an open-source project called JSX Lite that shares how we compile fast and idiomatic code for any framework (React, Vue, Svelte, Liquid, etc.).
+We have also created an open-source project called Mitosis that shares how we compile fast and idiomatic code for any framework (React, Vue, Svelte, Liquid, etc.).

 Builder serves code dynamically over our various APIs.
 This ensures code is only loaded as needed, and can likewise be segmented and A/B tested using edge compute (serving from an edge CDN but different visitors still get different results).